Fact: John Hancock delayed the signing of the Declaration of Independence by at least one day so that it would fall on July 4th.

 For the past few days I have been trying to put together a blog post about the coincidence that July 4th and the day of celebrating U.S.A. independence from monarchy are related.
 But I have not been able to get it done.
-Perhaps the malaise of the season.
-Or the hypothesis that the perceptual passage of time is more contiguous during these first weeks of greatest distance from the sun.
-It difference in day to day change is least when furthest from the sun so it makes sense.
+Perhaps the malaise of the season is consistent with the hypothesis that the perceptual passage of time is altered during these first weeks of greatest distance from the sun.
+The difference in moment-to-moment change in velocity is least when furthest from the sun so it makes sense.

 The usual manic rush of six months ago is hardly apparent.
-The inter-personal stresses and the internal agitations seem very far from the New Years baseline average.
+My inter-personal stresses and the internal agitations seem very far from the New Years baseline average.

 Do you notice it?
 Have you kept track of your emotions and moods over the course of the previous 180 days?
 Do you perceive a general shifting energy since the perihelion?